mpampuch/nextflow-notes/README.md

 Also note that the pipeline work directory is intended to be used as a temporary scratch area.
 The final workflow outputs are expected to be stored in a different location specified using the `publishDir` directive.

+## The Golden Practice for Containers

+If you just try to install your dependencies using conda or mamba, there's no guarantee that the dependency graph will be solved the same way forever, therefore there is a chance your programs will work slightly different if you try to reinstall your dependencies sometime in the future.

+That is why the golden rule for dependencies is to use a program like conda or mamba to intall them, but to do so inside a container image.

+The container images are supposed to work the same way forever so doing so in this way each programs should install the same dependencies and produce the exact same enviroment for better reproducibility.

 ## Biocontainers

 Each program should have its own designated container.
 Don't create container images with too many things or things your don't need.